iNavFlight/inav/docs/VTOL.md

 - VTOL model operating in multi-copter (MC) mode may encounter challenges in windy conditions.
 Please exercise caution when testing in such conditions.

 ## Tilting-rotor
-- In some tilting motor models, you may experience roll or yaw oscillations when `MIXER TRANSITION` is activated.
+- In some tilting motor models, you may experience roll/yaw coupled oscillations when `MIXER TRANSITION` is activated.
 To address this issue, you can try the following:
     1. try hard on pid
     1. try different prop direction, prop size.
-    2. you can add servo mixing rules to compensate excessive or decouple the control input. such as reduce the weight or also use tilt servo for roll control
+    2. you can add servo mixing rules to decouple the control input. such use tilt servo for roll control
     3. Use a logic condition to ensure that these compensation servo mixing rules are active only when `MIXER TRANSITION` is activated.
 You can achieve this by checking the value of 'Flight:MixerTransition Active' in programming tab.
     4. Add a little roll mixing in tilt motors.
 ## Dedicated forward motor